Huntington, North Yorkshire: Sport

 Huntington was the location of Huntington Stadium, a multi-purpose facility which acted primarily as the home of York City Knights.
 Next to the stadium lied York WaterWorld.
 Both were mothballed in 2014 in preparation for works on the York Community Stadium.
 The project would see WaterWorld demolished and Huntington Stadium rebuilt to higher specifications.
 The new community stadium is home to both York City Knights and York City F.C., the latter relocating from Bootham Crescent, which is to be demolished to make way for a housing development.

 A new regional standard athletics track was constructed at the University of York as part of the project to replace the track at Huntington.
 City of York Athletics Club relocated from Huntington to the university as a result.

 The old stadium's main playing area was completely surrounded by an athletics track and there was also a small area which was used for hammer throwing, shot put and discus.
 The stadium was equipped with floodlights.
 There was an all-seater main stand plus a full-length standing-only covered stand on the opposite side.

 A community archaeology project was undertaken by York Archaeological Trust in 2015 to record the site of a Roman Marching Camp Site.
 The work of the local community project "Dig York Stadium" produced a historical record.

 After the York Dig had concluded on 19 June 2015 demolition of Huntington Stadium began.
 The project faced delays in 2016 following a legal challenge to a planning application and further delays due to being unable to put on required test events in 2020, both before and during the COVID-19 pandemic.
-Nonetheless the LNER Community Stadium complex opened in 2021, and will be a host stadium for the 2021 Women's Rugby League World Cup.
+Nonetheless the LNER Community Stadium complex opened in 2021, and was a host stadium for the 2021 Women's Rugby League World Cup.